Sergix/sergix.net/src/pages/blog/the-anxious-listener.md

 “Yeah, they are, though definitely not perfect.
 Mom used to get on to me and yell at me a lot in high school cause hard as I try I just couldn’t keep up with everything.
 But eventually Mom understood and it’s been better since after high school.
 I used to be such a b——.
 And I’m not technically diagnosed or anything, but I have a lot of anxiety and depression probably from those relationships, but my Mom understands.”

-A little confused but understanding, you want to ask something that you think might help her.
+A little confused as to what she means, you want to ask something that you think might help her.
 It may seem awkward during this brief interaction, but you decide that it’s much more important than feeling awkward.
 So, fumbling for words, you begin again:

 “I’m sorry.
 I know for me, I’m a Christian, and I talk to God about all of those things and He really does help me.
 I don’t know if you’re a Christian or have any Christian friends —”

-She laughs quietly but sincerely, brushing her hair aside and seeming to remember something important from a long time ago.
+She laughs quietly but sincerely, seeming to remember something important from a long time ago.

 “To be honest, me and Him have a *lot* of catching up to do.
 It’s been a few years since we talked.
 But I grew up in church, just decided when I was an adult that it was my choice not to go every Sunday, but I still go every now and then when my parents ask.
 But yeah, I really do need to catch up with Him sometime soon.”

-She blushes, in some part of her heart thinking that He might still care about her.
+She softly sighs, in some part of her heart wondering whether He might still care about her.

 “Alright, that’ll be $22.
 Card?”